Joyfernandas/secret-scanner/.github/ISSUE_TEMPLATE/feature_request.md

 title: '[FEATURE] '
 labels: enhancement
 assignees: ''
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+## Feature Description
-A clear and concise description of what you want to happen.
+A clear and concise description of the feature you'd like to see.

-**Describe alternatives you've considered**
+## Problem It Solves
+Describe the problem this feature would solve.

+## Proposed Solution
+Describe how you envision this feature working.

+## Alternatives Considered
-A clear and concise description of any alternative solutions or features you've considered.
+Describe any alternative solutions or features you've considered.

-**Use case**
-Describe the specific use case or scenario where this feature would be helpful.

-**Additional context**
+## Additional Context
-Add any other context or screenshots about the feature request here.
+Add any other context, screenshots, or examples about the feature request here.

-**Implementation ideas**
-If you have ideas about how this could be implemented, please share them here.
+## Would you like to implement this feature?
+- [ ] Yes, I'd like to work on this
+- [ ] No, just suggesting